richardleesimpson/candy-witch/variations/Desert Witch.md

 ## Offerings

 Children leave their candy under stones or in small clay dishes by the sand dunes.
-In return, they may find a small polished rock, a "desert flower" charm, or a vial of colored sand that shifts shades mysteriously under different lights.
+In return, they may find a small [[Polished Rock]], a [[Desert Flower Charm]], or a [[Vial of Colored Sand]] that shifts shades mysteriously under different lights.